f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

 Finally, review the configuration and click the **Deploy HA** button.
-In the my instances screen, eventually the two standalone instances will merge into one instance with the **Mode** set to **HA**.
+In the **My Instances** screen, eventually the two standalone instances will merge into one instance with the **Mode** set to **HA**.
 Central Manager will now manage the HA cluster as one entity via the floating management IP address.
-There is no need to manage the nodes individually, or worry about synchronizing configurations as is the case with BIG-IP.
+There is no need to manage the nodes individually or worry about synchronizing configurations as is the case with BIG-IP.
 This shows the simplified HA management provided by Central Manager.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/deploy-ha.png